wongma7/gocode/README.md

   (exec-path-from-shell-copy-env "GOPATH"))
 ```

+### Sublime Text 3 setup

+A plugin for Sublime Text 3 is provided in the `subl3` directory of this repository.
+To install it:

+ 1. Copy the plugin into your Sublime Text 3 `Packages` directory:

+		$ cp -r $GOPATH/src/github.com/mdempsky/gocode/subl3 ~/.config/sublime-text-3/Packages/

+ 2. Rename the plugin directory from `subl3` to `gocode`:

+		$ mv ~/.config/sublime-text-3/Packages/subl3 ~/.config/sublime-text-3/Packages/gocode

+ 3. Open the Command Pallete (`Ctrl+Shift+P`) and run the `Package Control: List Packages` command.
+You should see `gocode` listed as an active plugin.

 ### Debugging

 If something went wrong, the first thing you may want to do is manually start the gocode daemon with a debug mode enabled and in a separate terminal window.
 It will show you all the stack traces, panics if any and additional info about autocompletion requests.
 Shutdown the daemon if it was already started and run a new one explicitly with a debug mode enabled: